 Lastly, I recommend buying the Budapest Card for 24, 48, 72, and up to 120 hours to make the most of your day and have a hassle-free experience.

-It includes unlimited travel on public transportation, two free walking tours, free entry to lots of museums and spas, and discounts on other sights as well as the airport shuttle service.
+It includes unlimited travel on public transportation, two free walking tours, free entry to lots of museums and spas, discounts on other sights, and the airport shuttle service.
 Well worth its cost!
 You can buy yours here.

 LET ME HELP YOU TRAVEL MORE BY GETTING ADDITIONAL TIPS AND INSPIRATION VIA THE MONTHLY NEWSLETTER.

-I’ve been to Budapest on weekend-long trips only, about 4 of them I think ๐ There’s actually so much to do!
+1. I’ve been to Budapest on weekend-long trips only, about 4 of them I think ๐Ÿ˜‰ There’s actually so much to do!
 I still haven’t visited the Margaret Island for example.
 Have you been to any of the ruin bars?